spaghettiwews/hugonews/README.md

 5. Now, from the root of your website, create a bookmark item using the `hugo` CLI
     ```bash
+    hugo new til/dark-mode-website-css.md
+    hugo new bookmark/dark-mode-website-css.md
-    hugo new items/dark-mode-website-css.md
+    hugo new snippet/dark-mode-website-css.md
     ```

 6. Edit the newly created file to add the necessary metadata.
-The file will be in your content directory in `/content/items/`
+The file will be in your content directory in `/content/til/`
     ```markdown
     ---
     title: "Dark mode in a website with CSS"